 - On the job discourse and group discussion through the integration of technology and people in live conversations that matter.

-At ImagineNation™ we believe that corporations who commit to meeting the needs of the modern learner requires strategic, systemic and agile responses to the diverse and complex range of trends potentially impacting corporate learning’s’ ability to deliver the business strategy.
+At ImagineNation™ we believe that corporations, who commit to meeting the needs of the modern learner require strategic, systemic and agile responses.
+To the diverse and complex range of trends potentially impacting corporate learning’s’ ability to deliver the business strategy, in the new world of work by:

 - Understand your core culture; know and identify the key drivers and messages about the way things are being done, explore how these can inhibit or support the desired change, commit to reinforcing the positives and reducing the negatives, empower champions to boldly lead teams to define and recommend desired changes, listen & hear what they have to say and support them fiercely.

-- Identify and fill the key learning gaps; foster an agile environment that is conducive to learning, change, risk taking and experimenting, that gives people permission to fail, that fosters creativity, problem solving, quick decision making, that maximizes diversity through teaming, networking, talent pooling and through coaching, mentoring and partnering with industry networks and eco-systems.
+- Identify and fill the key learning gaps; foster an agile and playful environment that is conducive to learning, change, risk-taking, and experimenting.
+That gives people permission to fail, that fosters creativity, problem solving, quick decision making, that maximizes diversity through teaming, networking, talent pooling and through coaching, mentoring and partnering with industry networks and eco-systems.

 Once these foundations have been built, it is then time to focus on closing the gaps.

-This can be done by developing the internal capability through contextualized and blended learning solutions that incorporate “both”; content, learning methodologies, on the job action and project based learning, e-learning and virtual forums, “and” apply differing technologies as enablers.
+This can be done by developing the internal capability through contextualized and blended learning solutions that incorporate “both”; content, learning methodologies, on the job action and project-based learning, e-learning, and virtual forums, “and” applying differing technologies as enablers.

-The outcomes involve disrupting corporate learning in the creation, acquisition, and transference of knowledge, skills and experience and at modifying mindsets and behaviors to reflect new knowledge, insights to deliver the change goal.
+The outcomes involve disrupting and reinventing corporate learning in the creation, acquisition, and transference of knowledge, skills, and experience.
+As well as modifying mindsets and behaviors to reflect new approaches to leadership as well as new knowledge, insights to deliver the change goal in the new world of work that is emerging.

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviours and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.